MadCap Flare training course for beginners, teaching key techniques for developing professional-standard online help in a variety of formats.

 - Those who have developed online help using a similar tool.

-Basic and Intermediate MadCap Flare training is available on-request only, i.e. one-to-one training or a ‘closed’ course for your group.
-We don’t currently offer scheduled (public) Basic and Intermediate MadCap Flare courses.
+Intermediate MadCap Flare training is available on-request only, i.e. one-to-one training or a ‘closed’ course for your group.
+We don’t currently offer scheduled (public) MadCap Flare courses.
 This approach means that we can tailor your training to take into account the type of online help and/or print documentation you want to produce.

 We can host the training at one of our centres, or your venue anywhere in the UK.
 Whilst attending training at our centres, delegates have the use of a computer running licensed MadCap Flare software to practice the techniques taught.
 If hosted at your centre, we can provide temporary MadCap Flare licenses for your training computers.